geraintluff/jsfx-ui-lib/tutorial/2 - The Viewport Stack.md

 control_button("Press me");
 ```

-Since the viewport starts as the whole screen, this button will fill the whole screen:
+The initial viewport is the whole available screen.
+This means that our button will fill the whole screen:

 ![screenshot](images/2-1.png)